 Bespoke Solutions: Designing custom, one-time solutions for unique challenges.
 I enjoy the process of inventing and innovating where no existing answer can be found.

 My path into design began with a conversation.
-For years, I hosted a podcast where I interviewed over 230 individuals from all walks of life and from around the world about their hobbies.
+For years, I hosted and produced the podcast Time For Your Hobby, where I interviewed over 230 individuals from all walks of life and from around the world about their hobbies.
+To ensure these stories remain accessible, I have permanently archived the collection as a public resource.

-By learning from 230 different global perspectives, I gained a unique understanding of how people connect with the tools and activities they love.
-This deep dive into human interest sparked a creative challenge: I couldn't find a podcast-themed board game that captured the experience, so I developed my own design, teaching myself graphic design to bring it to life.
-This shifted my entire mindset into the world of physical development.
+By learning from these 230 global perspectives, I gained a unique understanding of how people connect with their passions.
+This sparked a specific creative challenge: I was searching for a podcast-themed board game that could ignite deep conversations about interesting topics, but I couldn't find one.
+To fill that gap, I developed my own design, teaching myself graphic design to bring the concept to life.
+This shifted my entire mindset from documenting stories to building the physical tools that facilitate them.

 While working on a second game using wood, cardboard, and foam, I realized I needed far greater precision to convincingly present my vision to publishers.
 Confronted with the high cost of outsourcing such intricate work, I decided to develop the necessary skills myself.